2024 annual impact

 A Message From Our Board President

 The GardenWorks Project, kicked off its 12th season during Earth Week, preparing vegetable garden beds for families facing food insecurity with corporate sponsor, Duly Health and Care.
-With sponsor support, GardenWorks is increasing access to fresh produce in west suburban Chicagoland by providing families with the resources to grow food in home and community gardens, [...]
+With sponsor support, GardenWorks is increasing access to fresh produce in west suburban Chicagoland by providing families with the resources to grow food in home and community gardens, and promoting donations of produce to local food access organizations.
+GardenWorks’ celebrates Earth Day every day with its commitment to promoting sustainable growing practices that steward the health of our communities and the environment, and diverting excess produce from farms, markets, and backyard gardens to [...]

 Kicking off our 12th season